dev4press/demopress/readme.txt

 = Additional Tools =
 The plugin has tools to export and import plugin settings (not data, just settings).
 And, it has a tool to remove all the generated data, with options to choose data by type.
 When removing posts, it can also remove attached images.

-= Home and GitHub =
-* Learn more about the plugin: [DemoPress on Dev4Press](https://plugins.dev4press.com/demopress/)
-* Contribute to plugin development: [DemoPress on GitHub](https://github.com/dev4press/demopress)

 = Documentation and Support =
 To get help with the plugin, you can use WordPress.org support forums, or you can use Dev4Press.com support forums.